imon1999/task-manager/README.md

 The application uses an SQLite database (`./sql_app.db` by default).
 The database file will be created automatically in the project directory when the application is run for the first time.

-## Contributing

-Contributions are welcome!
-If you'd like to contribute to this project, please follow these steps:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Make your changes and commit them.
-4. Push your changes to your fork.
-5. Submit a pull request.